open-energy-transition/Oh-my-Grid/docs/starter-kit.md

 <div style="float: right; margin: 5px 0 20px 20px; width: 300px;">
   <img src="../images/clickmap.jpg" class="img-border" style="width: 100%;">
 </div>

 ## **<div class="tools-header">Loading power infrastructure into JOSM :inbox_tray:</div>**
 Make sure remote control is enabled and ad-blocker disabled, and then go to the start mapping [page](https://ohmygrid.org/map_it/).
-Here you can click on the country you want to map, and it will directly open JOSM and load the data of that country. <br>
+Here you can click on the country you want to map, and it will directly open JOSM and load the data of that country.
+Use the "Default" to pull the data. <br>

 ## **<div class="tools-header">How to Map and upload your progress :outbox_tray:</div>**
 <div style="float: right; margin: 5px 0 20px 20px; width: 300px;">